-public void reschedule(javax.realtime.HighResolutionTime<?> time) throws IllegalStateException, IllegalArgumentException
+public void reschedule(javax.realtime.HighResolutionTime<?> time) throws IllegalStateException, IllegalArgumentException timer's firing, then the rescheduled time will be effective only upon the next start or startDisabled command (which may need to be preceded by a stop command).

 Change the scheduled time for this event.
 This method can take either an AbsoluteTime or a RelativeTime for its argument, and the Timer will behave as if created using that type for its time parameter.
 The rescheduling will take place between the invocation and the return of the method.